 From 2020, students must demonstrate a minimum standard of literacy (reading and writing) and numeracy to be eligible for the award of the HSC.
 Students get two chances a year to sit each of the online tests from Year 10 and up to five years after starting their first HSC course.
-For the 2020 HSC, students do not need to sit the reading, writing or numeracy test(s) if they achieved at Band 8 or above in the respective 2017 Year 9 NAPLAN test(s).
 Students taking Life Skills courses may be exempt under certain conditions.